ESA-APEx/apex_algorithms/algorithm_catalog/max_ndvi_composite_description.md

 It favours the observation which is least contaminated by atmospheric effects, but does not guarantee a fully uncontaminated composite.

-For individual time windows, the method was efficient up to 100x100km areas.
+For individual time windows of up to 3 months, the method was efficient up to 100x100km areas.
 For larger areas of interest, we recommend splitting the area into smaller tiles.

 # Known artifacts